chapel-lang/chapel/doc/rst/technotes/libraries.rst

   atexit.register(moduleName.chpl_cleanup)

-The initializer file makes working with generated Python code easier than ever by transforming the output directory into a Python package.
-The initializer file will also register ``chpl_cleanup()`` to be called automatically at program exit.
+The initializer file transforms the output directory into a Python package.
+It will also register ``chpl_cleanup()`` to be called automatically at program exit.

-To take advantage of these new features, the directory containing the generated Python module needs to be visible to the script that imports it in some fashion, whether that be by making it a child package or by placing the package directory on your ``PYTHONPATH`` environment variable.
+The directory containing generated Python code must be visible to any script that attempts to import it as a package.
+One option is to place the directory somewhere in an existing codebase and use an absolute import.
+Another option is to place the package directory on your ``PYTHONPATH`` environment variable.

 .. code-block:: bash